cornerstonejs/cornerstone3D/common/reviews/api/core.api.md

     renderingEngineUID: string;
 };

-// Warning: (ae-missing-release-tag) "cancelLoadAll" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function cancelLoadAll(): void;

-// Warning: (ae-missing-release-tag) "cancelLoadImage" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function cancelLoadImage(imageId: string): void;

-// Warning: (ae-missing-release-tag) "cancelLoadImages" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function cancelLoadImages(imageIds: Array<string>): void;

-// Warning: (ae-missing-release-tag) "colors" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 const colors: number[][];

-// Warning: (ae-missing-release-tag) "compareImages" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function compareImages(imageDataURL: string, baseline: string, outputName: any): Promise<any>;

-// Warning: (ae-missing-release-tag) "CONSTANTS" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export const CONSTANTS: {
     ORIENTATION: Record<string, Types.Orientation>;
     CPU_COLORMAPS: Types.CPUFallbackColormapsData;
 };

-// Warning: (ae-missing-release-tag) "CPUFallbackColormap" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 interface CPUFallbackColormap {
     // (undocumented)